 Reasons to join us

-As you virtually walk the Camino de Santiago Frances, you can track your progress along a map of the Camino.
+Track your progress along a map of the Camino as you virtually walk the Camino de Santiago Frances.
 Photos and stories from pilgrims will inspire you all the way to Santiago.

 Make a Difference

-Part of your registration fee will be sent to the albergues to help cover their basic expenses through the winter.
+Part of your registration fee will be sent to the albergues to help cover their basic expenses through the summer.

 The Virtual Camino app is rich with features supporting your personal health and fitness goals.
 How many days will it take you to reach Santiago?